 The Cavendish Schools admission policy is based on whether the school can meet the existing and longer term needs of the student with the expertise and resources that is already in place and with the additional support from outside agencies (SALT, CAMHS) as outlined in the student's statement and supported by the Local Authority.
-If a child has a statement of special educational needs or and Educational Health Care Plan it must state "emotional, behavioral and Mental Health" as the primary educational need.
+If a child has a statement of special educational needs it must state "emotional and behavioural difficulties" as the primary educational need.

 A student will be referred to Cavendish school usually only as a "last resort" by the Local Authority.
 This is because Cavendish School is an independent fee paying school which the local authorities are invoiced, to enable a school place to be maintained.
 In practice this means that students have passed through a number of maintained local authority schools and sometimes even residential schools, before they arrive at Cavendish school.
 Consequently a student can have been out of the educational system for a very long time before they are referred to Cavendish.
-This means that a child will have developed an alternative curriculum that does not encompass school of any sort and is therefore reluctant to change their life style.
-When students first join Cavendish School it can often be an uphill struggle to encourage students to re-engage with education as they view it with suspicion and lack of motivation and drive.
+Consequently this means that a child will have developed an alternative curriculum that does not encompass school of any sort and is therefore reluctant to change their life style.
+When students first join Cavendish School it can often be an up hill struggle to encourage students to re-engage with education as they view it with suspicion and lack of motivation and drive.

-The LA sends students' details to the Headteacher / Care Place Portal.
+The LEA sends students' details to the Headteacher.
 The file is read, and a report is compiled to give a student profile that includes KS2, KS3 or KS4 curriculum data, the educational needs of the child outlined in the statement and the aims and objectives required to meet their needs.
 If appropriate outside agencies, such as CAMHS, YOT, SALT and previous school(s) are contacted for additional information.
 The needs for the child are discussed with the SENCO and Human Resources Manager and any additional special arrangements are considered (risk assessments, health and safety concerns).
-If the school feels it is able to meet the needs of the child then the LA is informed and approval sought for an arranged visit.
-This may also involve parent/guardians, social workers, school representatives, and LA representatives.
+If the school feels it is able to meet the needs of the child then the LEA is informed and approval sought for an arranged visit.
+This may also involve parent/carers, social workers. school representatives, representatives.

-If the school feels that even with outside intervention and support it is unable to meet the child special educational needs, the school will write to the referring LA / Care Place portal and give reasons for not offering a school placement.
+If the school feels that even with outside intervention and support it is unable to meet the child special educational needs, the school will write to the referring LEA to give reasons for not offering a school placement.